martin-rizzo/AbominableWorkflows/README.md

 ## Acknowledgments

 I would like to thank the developers of PixArt-Σ for their outstanding work.
-Their model has been a crucial component in the development of my workflow.
+Their model has been a crucial component in the development of my workflows.

 __Further Information about PixArt-Σ__:
   * [PixArt-Σ GitHub Repository](https://github.com/PixArt-alpha/PixArt-sigma)